As the need for health care and health care programs continues to grow, so does the

 students to become theoretical researchers and applied statisticians of public health,

 giving them the tools to tackle health-related issues using statistical skills.
-Two
+One

 For students interested in acquiring the skills necessary for doing research in public

-health, our Master of Science in Public Health program prepares you, through lectures
+health, our Master of Science program prepares you, through lectures and practical

-and practical experiences, for involvement in biostatistical research.
-It also prepares
+experiences, for involvement in biostatistical research.
+It also prepares researchers

 Ph.D. in Biostatistics